nfd/disorganiser/README.md

 Mappings
 ---

+In normal mode:

 `CR` or `<leader>hn`     : Insert heading at same level as current, after any children
 `S-CR` or `<leader>hh`   : Insert heading at same level as current, immediately below current line (also works for lists)
 `C-S-CR` or `<leader>hN` : Insert heading at same level as current, immediately above current line (also works for lists)
-`<leader>ll`             : Insert list at level one higher than current list or heading
+`<leader>ll`             : Insert list at level one lower than current list or heading
 `<<`                     : Dedent current heading
 `<ar`                    : Dedent current heading and all children
 `>>`                     : Indent current heading
 `>ar`                    : Indent current heading and all children
 `TAB`                    : Fold current heading and children (if not folded) or unfold current heading and children (if folded)
 `<leader>sa`             : Insert current date

+In insert mode:

+`<S-CR>`                 : Insert heading at same level as current, immediately below current line (same as normal mode) `<D-d>d`                 : Insert current date (same as <leader>sa)

+When editing tables, in normal mode:

+`<TAB>`                  : Reformat table and move to next cell, or next row (if at end), creating a new row if necessary `<CR>`                   : Reformat table and move to first cell of next row, creating a new row if necessary